Skip to main content

 (Optional) Enable Collection of Annotations and Namespace Labels

-• Annotations.
-The agent accepts a comma-separated list of annotation keys, called VANTAGE_ALLOWED_ANNOTATIONS, as an environment variable at startup.
-To enable collection of Annotations, configure the agent.allowedAnnotations parameter of the Helm chart with a list of Annotations to be sent to Vantage.
+• Annotations: The agent accepts a comma-separated list of annotation keys, called VANTAGE_ALLOWED_ANNOTATIONS, as an environment variable at startup.
+To enable the collection of annotations, configure the agent.allowedAnnotations parameter of the Helm chart with a list of annotations to be sent to Vantage.
 Note there is a max of 10 annotations, and values are truncated after 100 characters.

-• Namespace labels.
-The agent accepts VANTAGE_COLLECT_NAMESPACE_LABELS as an environment variable at startup.
-To enable collection of Namespace labels, configure the agent.collectNamespaceLabels parameter of the Helm chart.
+• Namespace labels: The agent accepts VANTAGE_COLLECT_NAMESPACE_LABELS as an environment variable at startup.
+To enable the collection of namespace labels, configure the agent.collectNamespaceLabels parameter of the Helm chart.

 Resource Usage